-When Emily first joined ABA in 2014, she worked on a number of residential projects and competitions including Bronte & Fielding House, which forms part of the South Kilburn Estate Regeneration project in London.
-Since returning from a sabbatical in 2016, she has been Project Architect for East Wick & Sweetwater, a new residential quarter in the Queen Elizabeth Olympic Park, and undertaken senior roles within the teams for Athena and Exeter College working on construction details.
+When Emily first joined ABA in 2014, she worked on a number of residential projects including Ely Court and Bronte & Fielding House, which form part of the South Kilburn Estate Regeneration.
+She has been Project Architect for East Wick & Sweetwater, a new residential quarter in the Queen Elizabeth Olympic Park, and undertaken senior roles within the teams for Athena and Exeter College working on construction details.
 She is currently working on S3 producing detailed Stage 4 Construction Drawings on a compressed programme with work due to start on site early 2020.

-Prior to joining ABA, Emily has worked for practices in Cambridge, Brighton and London, including Avery Associates Architects where she worked on a variety of high-profile commercial and arts projects both in the UK and internationally.
+Prior to joining ABA, Emily has worked for practices in Cambridge, Brighton and London, gaining a variety of experience working on schools, private houses, commercial and arts projects both in the UK and internationally.

 Emily studies at the University of Liverpool and the University of Brighton, graduating from her Masters in 2011.
 Emily was awarded a Distinction for her thesis which focused on estates in Brixton.
 She has a keen interest in the sociological and urban aspects of architecture and regularly participates in events and exhibitions with organisations such as Open City and the Architecture Foundation.
 Emily gained her RIBA Part III with Distinction at the University of Westminster in 2014.
 She is currently a Part 3 External Examiner at Oxford Brookes University and shares her extensive knowledge of the legislative and managerial aspects of architectural practice between the office and academia, ensuring continuous professional development and regular updates on the latest developments in the construction industry.